pvdz/preval/tests/cases/normalize/binding/case-block/simple_pattern2.md

 - (todo) Deal with array spreads in arr mutation?
-- (todo) support array reads statement type EmptyStatement
 - (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type VarStatement
+- (todo) type trackeed tricks can possibly support static $boolean_constructor
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope